 What Is Community Science?

-Biodiversity counts, or other types of species counts, take place worldwide in settings from city parks to National Parks, from neighborhoods to entire states.
+Biodiversity counts, or other types of species counts, take place worldwide in settings from city parks to National Parks, from neighborhoods to entire states or regions.
 Community science events like the ones portrayed in these picture books, not only provide valuable information to help protect living things, but also bring communities together in shared appreciation of their local environments.

 To find Community Science projects in your own area, SciStarter is a great resource!